 Calfire Stove & Bar-B-Q Paint

 It’s an excellent stove paint that can withstand a temperature of 650 degrees Celsius and has super-fast drying properties at the same time.
-The paint is also widely available, and you can use it to paint your chiminea.
+The paint is also widely available in many paint can sizes, and you can use it to paint your chiminea among other things.

 Hammerite High Heat Paint Aerosol

 It’s an aerosol paint that has been specially formulated to hold out against temperatures of 600 degrees Celsius.
 It’s a great option as it has excellent resistance to cracking and flaking and will last a long time.
 Learn more on Hammerite.

 After you’ve painted your chiminea, you still need to care for it.
 Otherwise, it’ll become corroded due to the burning process.
 Keep adding the coat sealer every few weeks so that it doesn’t get damaged.

 Chimineas are a great addition to any backyard, and you need to care for them on a regular basis to keep them attractive.
 Hopefully, now you know about all the steps of painting a chiminea after completing this article.
 Now you just need to learn how to keep the fire lit!